jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~~~
 A particularly horrible practice in the nineteenth century was the
 kidnaping of so-called “cantonists ,” young Jewish boys forcibly
 inducted into the Czar’s army for twenty five years.
-Many lost contact
- with their family and their faith.
-So when the “khappers,”
+Many lost contact with their family and their faith.
-the grabbers were sighted, the cry went out, and all the
+So when the “khappers,”the grabbers were sighted, the cry went out,
-young boys in the shtetl were hidden.
+and all the young boys in the shtetl were hidden.

-As the khappers are heading into a shtetl, the melamed (teacher)takes all
+As the khappers are heading into a shtetl, the melamed (teacher)
-of the young boys into a cellar hidden by a trap door.
-There they
+takes all of the young boys into a cellar hidden by a trap door.
-sit in the dark, scarcely daring to breathe.
-Suddenly, they hear the door
+There theysit in the dark, scarcely daring to breathe.
-above slam open, then shut.
+Suddenly, they hear the door above slam open, then shut.
 Footsteps rush over to the trap door.
 And a voice cries out in Yiddish, “Open up, let an old Jew in!
 The khappers are coming!”

 “What are you worried about?” calls up the melamed,
 “You’re not a young boy, you’re an old man.”

-“Oh?” replies the voice, “And generals they don’t need?”
+“Oh?” replies the voice,
+“And generals they don’t need?”
 ~~~~~

 ~~~~~